 - able to fit normally into clothing without worrying about prosthetics (shown below)

 - having a flatter tummy (if the tummy is used for reconstruction)

-Breast prosthesis to be worn as a result of breast cancer surgery
+Breast prostheses to be worn after breast cancer surgery

 A breast reconstruction surgery is an additional surgery on top of what is required for you to treat your cancer.